frankhart2018/typy/Doc/library/fnmatch.rst

 a period are not special for this module, and are matched by the ``*`` and ``?`` patterns.

-Also note that :func:`functools.lru_cache` with the *maxsize* of 32768 is used to cache the compiled regex patterns in the following functions: :func:`fnmatch`, :func:`fnmatchcase`, :func:`filter`.

 .. function:: fnmatch(filename, pattern)